 Section 15 Appropriation of funds for expenditure

-Expenses may only be incurred in terms of the approved annual budget (or adjustments budget) and within the limits of the amounts appropriated for each budget vote.
+Expenses may only be incurred in terms of the approved annual budget (or adjustments budget) and within the limits of the amounts appropriated for each budget project (vote).

 Section 16 Annual budgets

 The Council of the municipality must approve the annual budget before the start of the financial year to which it relates.